Saint George: St. George and the Dragon

-Saint George's encounter with a dragon, as narrated in the Golden Legend, would go on to become very influential, as it remains the most familiar version in English owing to William Caxton's 15th-century translation.
+Saint George's encounter with a dragon, as narrated in the Golden Legend, would go on to become very influential, as it remains the most familiar version in English, owing to William Caxton's 15th-century translation.

-In the medieval romances, the lance with which George slew the dragon was named Ascalon, after the Levantine city of Asqalan/Ascalon in southern Palestine, Greater Syria.
+In the medieval chivalric romances, the lance with which George slew the dragon was named Ascalon, after the ancient city of the same name in southern Palestine.
 The name Ascalon was used by Winston Churchill for his personal aircraft during World War II, according to records at Bletchley Park.
-Iconography of the horseman with spear overcoming evil was widespread throughout the Christian period.
+Iconography of the horseman with a spear overcoming evil was widespread throughout the Christian period.